ccalobeto/metropolitano/README.md

 The `src/converter.py` script has the following features:

 - The script reads daily `xlsx` files of each month (subfolder) and converts into a `csv.gz` compressed file month by month
-- By default the script has the hability to process all the folders, but can also process a single subfolder entering the parameter `src/converter.py --month JULIO`.
+- By default the script has the hability to process all the folders, but can also process a single subfolder entering the parameter **--month** like `src/converter.py --month JULIO`.
 - You can use `npm run git-upload` to automate the process, see `package.json` file.

 ## 2.0 Build an ELT pipeline